 Participate in a Turkey Trot (Even if it is DIY)

 If you don’t want to commit to an event.
 Get the family out for a walk or a run around the block.
 If you have a lot of active children to entertain, bring a stop watch and make it a race.
-These may be a good time to pull out our list of Outdoor Games.

 Watch the Macy’s Thanksgiving Day Parade from your living room on NBC from 9am-Noon in all time zones on Thanksgiving Day (Thursday, November 25, 2021).
 Learn more here.